Minnesota grants key permits for Line 3 crude oil pipeline

 MINNEAPOLIS (AP) — Minnesota regulators granted a stack of important permits and approvals Thursday for Enbridge Energy's planned Line 3 pipeline replacement across northern Minnesota, setting the long-delayed $2.6 billion project on the road toward beginning construction soon.

-The approvals from the Minnesota Pollution Control Agency and Department of Natural Resources clear the way for the U.S. Army Corps of Engineers to issue the remaining federal permits.
+The approvals from the Minnesota Pollution Control Agency and Department of Natural Resources clear the way for the U.S. Army Corps of Engineers to issue the remaining federal permits, which is expected to happen fairly quickly.
 The MPCA could then approve a final construction storm water permit that's meant to protect surface waters from pollutant runoff.

-MPCA Commissioner Laura Bishop said in a statement that her agency's approval “requires Enbridge to meet Minnesota’s extensive water quality standards instead of lower federal standards.”
+“The MPCA has used sound science and thorough analysis to ensure that necessary safeguards are in place to protect Minnesota’s waters," Commissioner Laura Bishop said in a statement, adding that the certification "requires Enbridge to meet Minnesota’s extensive water quality standards instead of lower federal standards.”

 Environmental and tribal groups have been fighting the project for years.
 They contend it threatens pristine waters where Native Americans harvest wild rice and that the Canadian tar sands oil it would carry would aggravate climate change.